-Completion: The beginning contains necessary set-up that isn’t necessarily a gem within itself.
-Felix, much like Prospero in the play The Tempest, is a much more interesting character surrounded by the rest of the cast; thus, the beginning where Felix is for the most part alone can be a small hurtle to get past; however, beyond this small hurtle the book is a delight to read.
+Completion: The beginning contains necessary set-up that isn’t exactly a gem by itself.
+Felix, much like Prospero in the play The Tempest, is a much more interesting character surrounded by the rest of the cast; thus, the beginning where Felix is alone can be a small hurtle to get past; however, beyond this small hurtle the book is a delight to read.

 Writing/Style: The writing style is diverse and fluid as it transitions from Felix’s narration to the more vernacular dialogue of the inmates to rap sequences to parts of the play.
 All of these elements are woven into the story well and allow a greater whole to emerge.

 Characters: The inmates are what really make this book come to life.
 Through them, Felix becomes the endearing Prospero and Anne-Marie really gets to shine as Miranda.
-Furthermore, this story probably connects with me a little bit more because the inmates reminded me a lot of the kids I deal with at a juvenile detention facility.
+Furthermore, this story probably connects with me a little bit more because the inmates reminded me a lot of the kids I deal with at work.

 Plot/Pacing: The plot, while inspired by The Tempest, stands on its own.
 You do not need to have read The Tempest before reading this book; however, I would at least read the summary of the play provided in the back of the book.